PonyCid/ThirdCamerasVrChat/README.md

 # Rules
 If you find this prefab useful, all I ask is a simple credit somewhere or a "Thanks message" to "cid33(PonyCid)#0754" or on my Discord server.

+# Warning
+This is a beta version, the configuration is messy and not optimal.